-Here in the Midwest, autumn calls for heavy-duty yard cleanup time.
-Predictably, of course, the leaf blower broke just as the first round of oak leaves hit our lawn.
+Here in the Midwest, autumn calls for heavy-duty yard cleanup.
+Predictably, the leaf blower broke just as the first round of oak leaves hit our lawn.
 The chainsaw and the hedge trimmer died next.
-Okay, no big deal.
-We simply dropped all three at the local hardware chain-store for repair.
+No big deal.
+We simply dropped them off at the local hardware chain-store for repair.

 Then the phone calls began.
 Apprising of the repair progress.
 Warning the extended warranty would expire “soon!”
 And, yes, to ask “a few” questions about our service experience.
 Multiple calls, multiplied by the number of items we’d had repaired, and multiple follow-ups to the follow-up calls.
 While this is a store I really like, I may not go back.

 At the heart of the matter is whether you are using the right survey method for the right audience at the right time.
-While having more information about your clients is always better than less, asking for it in clumsy or inappropriate ways can create more problems than it solves.
+While having more information about your clients is always better, asking for it in clumsy or inappropriate ways can create more problems than it solves.
 Here are five ways to do it wrong.

 1. Skip your homework.
 You can ask for feedback in many different formats—in person, on the phone, multiple-choice, open-ended or fill-in-the-blanks.
 Find out early how your respective clients prefer to give feedback.
 Some may feel a phone survey is an intrusion in their workday but would readily click the link to an online survey.
 Others will never bother to complete or mail back a paper survey, but that doesn’t mean you can’t keep a list of questions in your pocket for your next conversation with them.
 The way you deliver the survey, and the way the questions are framed, has to speak to who they are or you’ll make clients feel you don’t care.